Bus passengers in Greater Manchester face severe disruption as employees at a major public transport operator have gone on strike over pay.

 It is not just Greater Manchester affected, with employees of Arriva across the North West going on strike.

-A similar dispute with Arriva in West Yorkshire, though, resulted in four weeks of strike action in June and July and then a second walk-out after initial pay deal talks broke down.
+A similar dispute with Arriva in West Yorkshire resulted in four weeks of strike action in June and July and then a second walk-out after initial pay deal talks broke down.

-The unions involved say this industrial action has been a long time coming as pay rates for bus drivers had gradually got worse, while Arriva has expressed disappointment that the strike is taking place.
+The unions involved say this industrial action has been a long time coming as pay rates for bus drivers had gradually got worse, while Arriva has expressed disappointment at the walk-out.

 What does this mean for Greater Manchester bus passengers?